orientechnologies/orientdb-docs/src/studio/backups-imports-exports/Studio-Teleporter.md

 ![Teleporter Job Running](../../images/studio-teleporter/studio-teleporter-step4-add-edge-drag.png)

-A new window will open where you have to specifiy the name of the Edge class for the new edge instance and some mapping info:
+A new window will open where you have to specify the name of the Edge class for the new edge instance and some mapping info:

 - fromTable: the foreign table that imports the primary key of the parent table.
 - fromColumns: the attributes involved in the foreign key.